hydrusnetwork/hydrus/docs/developer_api.md

 ```

 The `tags` list will be sorted by descending count.
 If you do not specify a tag service, it will default to 'all known tags'.
 The various rules in _tags->manage tag display and search_ (e.g. no pure `*` searches on certain services) will also be checked--and if violated, you will get 200 OK but an empty result.

+The `tag_display_type` can be either `storage` (the default), which searches your file's stored tags, just as they appear in a 'manage tags' dialog, or `display`, which searches the sibling-processed tags, just as they appear in a normal file search page.
+In the example above, setting the `tag_display_type` to `display` could well combine the two kim possible tags and give a count of 3 or 4.

 Note that if your client api access is only allowed to search certain tags, the results will be similarly filtered.